-• The Authority consulted with member jurisdictions' Finance Departments to obtain their sales tax estimate for 2014.
+• The Authority consulted with member jurisdictions' Finance Departments to obtain their sales tax estimate for 2015.
 The Authority relies on each member jurisdictions' assumptions and trend analysis for estimate preparation.
-The Authority estimated a 3% increase in its sales tax revenue based on the information provided:
+The budget reflects a 4% increase based on the estimates below:

-Member Jurisdictions Members' 2014 estimated change in Sales Tax from 2013 Forecast
+Member Jurisdictions 2015 % Increase

-Aspen 4.40%
+Aspen 4.3%

-Basalt -6%
+Basalt 0.0%

-Carbondale 2%
+Carbondale 2.0%

-Glenwood Springs 2%
+Glenwood Springs 2.0%

-Eagle County 3%
+Eagle County 3.0%

-New Castle 3.60%
+New Castle 2.0%

-Pitkin County 3.50%
+Pitkin County 5.0%

-Snowmass Village 4%
+Snowmass Village 3.0%